New Hampshire Man Shot His Wife’s Coworker, Forced Her To Behead Victim

 Armando Barron killed Jonathan Amerault, who he "instantly saw as a rival" in a love triangle, prosecutors said.

-A New Hampshire man who forced his wife to behead her coworker after he fatally shot him was recently found guilty of murder.
+A New Hampshire man who forced his wife to behead her coworker after he fatally shot him is now serving a life sentence.

 In September 2020, Armando Barron, 32, discovered Britany Barron, 33, was communicating with 25-year-old Jonathan Amerault via text and social media apps, NBC Boston reported.